 Leopard geckos can be just like children.
 Once the bad behavior sets in, it can be very difficult trying to get them to behave as they are already set in their moody ways.
 Also like children though, despite how old they get, they can change with enough time, patience, discipline, and love.
 It will take some work, but if you’re up for the challenge, it can be done.
-Here’s how you do it.
+Wondering how to tame an older leopard gecko?

 - Be Patient